 - Strong opioids - these include tramadol, buprenorphine, methadone, diamorphine, fentanyl, hydromorphone, morphine, oxycodone, and pethidine.

 Your doctor will start you off on a low dose of slow-release morphine and increase this over a number of weeks until your symptoms have eased.
-It is a good idea to write down how much quick-acting morphine you are using each day, as your doctor can then use this information to increase the dose of your slow-release morphine in order to keep you pain-free.
+It is a good idea to write down how much quick-acting morphine you are using each day.
+Your doctor can then use this information to increase the dose of your slow-release morphine in order to keep you pain-free.

 What are the possible side-effects?

 As with all medicines, opioids have a number of possible side-effects.
-The most common side-effects are constipation, feeling sick (nausea) and drowsiness or feeling tired.
+In general, the stronger the opioid, the more likely you are to have side-effects.
+The most common side-effects are constipation, feeling sick (nausea) and drowsiness.

-- Constipation - when you start treatment with a strong opioid, your doctor will usually also prescribe a laxative.
+- Constipation - when you start treatment with an opioid, your doctor will usually also prescribe a laxative.
 Laxatives help to ease and prevent constipation by softening the poo (stools), making it easier to pass, or they stimulate your bowel to push the stools along more quickly.

-- Nausea - feeling sick is a common side-effect when you first start taking a strong opioid.
+- Nausea - feeling sick is a common side-effect when you first start taking an opioid.
 This usually passes after a week or so, once your body gets used to this medicine.
-Your doctor will usually prescribe an anti-sickness medicine (an anti-emetic) when you first start treatment.
+Your doctor will prescribe an anti-sickness medicine (an anti-emetic) if you feel sick.
 Tell your doctor if sickness lasts for more than a week.
-Changing to a different strong opioid may help.
+Changing to a different opioid may help.

-- Drowsiness and tiredness - again, this usually passes once your body gets used to this medicine.
-Drinking alcohol as well as taking a strong opioid may increase drowsiness, especially at the start of treatment or when the dose is being increased.
-It is better to avoid alcohol if you are taking a strong opioid, or to drink less alcohol than usual.
+- Drowsiness and tiredness - again, this usually passes once your body becomes used to this medicine.
+Drinking alcohol as well as taking an opioid may increase drowsiness, especially at the start of treatment or when the dose is being increased.
+It is better to avoid alcohol if you are taking an opioid, or to drink less alcohol than usual.